casualsnek/onthespot/README.md

 # onthespot
 ![Screenshot](https://i.imgur.com/C4V94gy.png)

-qt based Spotify downloader written in python
+qt based music downloader written in python

 # Installing and launching application
 Make sure python3 is installed on your system then: